Mélodrame synthétisé par apprentissage audio-visuel (extrait)

 Besides, a tearful musical soundtrack was composed by Jérôme Grivel and used as an input to the visual synthesis system to produce a new movie with melodramatic value, thanks to the type of movies and soundtrack used respectively for training and synthesis.

 The video is part of an installation consisting of analog TV screens displaying the movie excerpts used for training and a larger screen displaying the computer-generated melodrama (with musical soundtrack).
-The installation was presented at University Nice Sophia Antipolis (2014) and Espace de l’Art Concret (Mouans-Sartoux, 2015).
+The installation was presented at University Nice Sophia Antipolis (2014), Espace de l’Art Concret (Mouans-Sartoux, 2015) and at the Instants Vidéo festival (Friche Belle de Mai, Marseille, 2017).